GajaNen/UL_vpis_app/README.md

-A web Shiny app for (numerically and visually) displaying the simulated data on enrolled studentsat University of Ljubljana in 2023/24.
+A web Shiny app for (numerically and visually) displaying the simulated data on enrolled students at University of Ljubljana in 2023/24.
+The app is in line with the [university's corporate image](https://www.uni-lj.si/univerza/medijsko-sredisce/celostna-graficna-podoba) (colour scheme etc.).